emilyz18/deja-dwell/README.md

 ## Team Members
 - Derek: one sentence about you!
 - Emily: one sentence about you!
-- Jackson: Hellooo, I am a 4th year comp-sci student.
+- Jackson: Hello, I am a 4th year comp-sci student.
 I like being on airplanes and'm scared of big bodies of water.
 - Xinyue: Hi.
-I am an 4th year computer science student.
+I am a 4th year computer science student.
 I love coffee.

 ## Minimal Requirements
 1. Create/modify a user profile (user information and housing preference)